RightToAskOrg/righttoask-docs/index.md

 which could be:

 -   *directed to* an MP to ask for an answer, or
--   *suggested for* an MP to ask someone else.
+-   *suggested for* an MP to raise in Parliament.

 *RightToAsk* shows parliamentarians which questions are popular and relevant to their role.
 It is *informative*, making